mosip/documentation/docs/adopting-lts-1.2.0.md

 8. **Marking-off** checklist template items

 _Note_:
-* Time and effort involvement will depend on customisation needs.
+* The time and effort involvement depends on customisation requirements.
-* Without customisations, the time needed will be about 2-3 months.
+* Without customisations, the time needed would be about 2-3 months.
     * Time to deploy: 2 weeks
     * Time to execute upgrade scripts:  2-3 weeks
     * Time taken to test/ verify:
         * Two days for environment sanity using test rig automation
         * 3-4 weeks for full blown testing for all the modules

 For detailed information on all the enhancements in the LTS 1.2.0 version, refer the [Release Notes](https://docs.mosip.io/1.2.0/releases/release-notes/enhancements).
-However, let us briefly go over a couple of features and the newly added modules:
+However, let us briefly go over a couple of features and also look at the newly added modules.

 #### Admin Services